ChaiBapchya/books/README.md

 12 millionaire fast lane mj demarc
 13 made inamerica sam walton
-14. More money than god - sebastian mallaby the billionaire's apprentice - anita raghavan differentiate or die - survival in our era of killer competition
+14. More money than god - sebastian mallaby
+15. the billionaire's apprentice - anita raghavan
+16. differentiate or die - survival in our era of killer competition
+17. cashflow quadrant
+1. Snowball by Warren Buffet
+1. Your money or your life - vicky robin
+1. cashing in on american dream - retire at 35 - By Paul Terhorst
+1. millionaire next door - By Thomas J. Stanley and William D. Danko
+1. “The Wealthy Barber” By David Chilton
+1. “The Automatic Millionaire” By David Bach
+1. “The Bogleheads’ Guide to Investing” By Taylor Larimore, Mel Landauer and Michael LeBoeuf
+1. "If You Can: How Millennials Can Get Rich Slowly" By William Bernstein

 ### Fiction
 1. John Green’s new novel, Turtles All the Way Down,